dronekit/dronekit-python/docs/guide/copter/guided_mode.rst

 `Copter Commands in Guided Mode <http://dev.ardupilot.com/wiki/copter-commands-in-guided-mode/>`_ lists all the commands that *can* be sent to Copter in GUIDED mode (in fact most of the commands can be sent in any mode!)

 DroneKit-Python provides a friendly Python API that abstracts many of the commands.
 Where possible you should use the API rather than send messages directly.
-For example it is better to use :py:func:`Vehicle.commands.takeoff() <dronekit.lib.CommandSequence.takeoff>` than to explicitly send the ``MAV_CMD_NAV_TAKEOFF`` command.
+For example it is better to use :py:func:`Vehicle.commands.takeoff() <dronekit.CommandSequence.takeoff>` than to explicitly send the ``MAV_CMD_NAV_TAKEOFF`` command.

 Some of the MAV_CMD commands that you might want to send include: :ref:`MAV_CMD_CONDITION_YAW <guided_mode_copter_set_yaw>`, :ref:`MAV_CMD_DO_CHANGE_SPEED <guided_mode_copter_set_speed>`, :ref:`MAV_CMD_DO_SET_ROI <guided_mode_copter_set_roi>`, ``MAV_CMD_DO_SET_SERVO``, ``MAV_CMD_DO_REPEAT_SERVO``, ``MAV_CMD_DO_SET_RELAY``, ``MAV_CMD_DO_REPEAT_RELAY``, ``MAV_CMD_DO_FENCE_ENABLE``, ``MAV_CMD_DO_PARACHUTE``, ``MAV_CMD_DO_GRIPPER``, ``MAV_CMD_MISSION_START``.
 These would be sent in a ``COMMAND_LONG`` message :ref:`as discussed above <guided_mode_how_to_send_commands_command_long>`.